Sleighs/google-maps-react-tutorial/README.md

 `npm install google-maps-react`

->`--force` can be used with the command to force install the library to circumvent some errors that might arise
+>`--force` can be used with the command to force the install to circumvent some errors that might arise

 *The files `logo.svg`, `App.css`, `index.css` will not be used and can be removed*